raj23manj/Design-Patterns-java-udemy/README.md

           static singleton class, this will give us only one instace and thread safety is assured
         - Abstract Factory Design Pattern databaseFactory -> Factory -> interface -> impl

+     #### Behavioural Design Patterns
+          They are more towards the interaction and responsibility of objects in such a way that they can easily talk to each other and still should be loosely coupled.

+        -